-- 1. Check direction of opening as marked on the hydrant cover. - 2.
+- 1. Check direction of opening as marked on the hydrant cover. - Make sure hydant is in closed position.
+Slowly remove nozzle cap to relieve any built up pressure.
+WARNING: FAILURE TO RELIEVE PRESSURE CAN RESULT IN THE CAP BLOWING OFF, CAUSING INJURY OR DEATH. - 3.
 To open, turn the operating nut until the main valve is fully open and the travel stop nut limits further opening.
 Do not force the hydrant in the opening direction beyond fully-open as indicated by sudden resistance to turning.
 If water does not flow when the hydrant is open, it is probably due to a closed valve upstream from the hydrant.
 Always open the hydrant completely, never only partially.
-A hydrant that is partially open will allow pressurized flow through the drain valve, which may wash away the soil from the area surrounding the base, or the partially open main valve may trap small stones or other debris between the valve seal and seat. - To close, turn the operating nut until the valve stops the flow.
+A hydrant that is partially open will allow pressurized flow through the drain valve, which may wash away the soil from the area surrounding the base, or the partially open main valve may trap small stones or other debris between the valve seal and seat.

+4. To close, turn the operating nut until the valve stops the flow.
 It is not necessary to close this style of hydrant with great force.
-Once the flow has stopped, turn the operating nut in the opening

-- direction about 1/4 turn to take the strain off the operating parts of the hydrant.
+Once the flow has stopped, turn the operating nut in the opening direction about 1/4 turn to take the strain off the operating parts of the hydrant.
 If the hydrant does not shut off completely, do not attempt to force the hydrant to close.
 Debris and small stones may be trapped in the valve seat and may be preventing the hydrant from closing.
 Partially open and close the hydrant several times to help dislodge the debris.
-If this does not work, safely remove the hydrant operating rod assembly, remove the debris and repair as detailed in subsequent sections of this manual. - 4.
-WARNING: FAILURE TO RELIEVE PRESSURE CAN RESULT IN THE CAP BLOWING OFF, CAUSING INJURY OR DEATH.
-Make sure the auxiliary gate valve in the lateral between the main and the hydrant is closed and that the hydrant is not charged with pressure when removing caps.
+If this does not work, safely remove the hydrant operating rod assembly, remove the debris and repair as detailed in subsequent sections of this manual.